-There’s never been a better time to travel to America, as their dollar is slipping by the day and our Kiwi is looking like a muscle mutt!
-So grab a cheap flight and head to New York to do your best damage with those credit cards.
+There is so much competition on flights to New York, that there has never been a better time to go, so grab a cheap flight and head to NYC to do your best damage with those credit cards!

 We were on the final leg of our 3-week tour and arrived in New York city by train, straight into the hustle and bustle of Penn Station from Philadelphia, where a cab ride during rush hour got us to our hotel on Times Square in record time.
 It seems every hour is rush hour in this town, and the cabbie carries an awful lot of power.

 There are thousands of yellow cabs in New York but there are thousands more potential passengers, and the New York cabbies I met were mostly rude and arrogant.
 If you’re not going far enough or wanting to go the same way they’re heading, they’ll speed off without a word and you’ll be lucky if you don’t get your finger nails ripped off by the door handle that is suddenly yanked away.